The Restructuring Review: United Kingdom - England & Wales

 iii Role of directors

 The effect of formal insolvency procedures on the powers of directors differs: whereas, in compulsory or voluntary liquidation, the directors lose their powers to control the company's affairs or conduct acts in the company's name, in administration, directors may not exercise any management power without the consent of the administrator.
-The directors will, however, remain in control of the company during a CVA or scheme procedure proposed outside administration.
+The directors will, however, remain in control of the company during a CVA, scheme or plan procedure proposed outside administration.

 iv Clawback actions

 In addition to taking action against errant directors, the liquidator or administrator of an insolvent UK company may apply to the court to unwind certain transactions entered into by the company prior to the commencement of formal insolvency proceedings.
 A transaction entered into within a particular time frame before the onset of insolvency could be unwound, for example, if it constituted a 'transaction at an undervalue' or a 'preference'.